eduardotoledoZero/Competitions/NLP/README.md

 Finally, given these parameters, the model  with the dataset testing is ran and its AUC is 0.8585677305266167.
 It means that the model generalizes well in both datasets.

-This notebook can be checked in  <https://github.com/eduardotoledoZero/Competitions/blob/main/NLP/Movies_Genres Classification_Modelling_RandomForest.ipynb>
+This notebook can be checked in  <https://github.com/eduardotoledoZero/Competitions/blob/main/NLP/Movies_Genres_Classification_Modelling_RandomForest.ipynb>